sqlsylvia/GDI-SQL/InstagramDB/README.md

+4. A brand wants to know  which hashtags to use in a post.
+  - **What are the top 5 most commonly used hashtags**

-4. Our investors want to know how many times does the average user post.
+5. Our investors want to know how many times does the average user post.
   - Use the following calculation for "average user posts"
   ```
             [total number of photos] / [total number of users]